 NYU has made tremendous strides in the last several years to reduce its energy consumption and improve energy efficiency in many areas, including food, academics, purchasing, transportation, waste management, and administration.
 Many residence hall dining rooms are trayless to save water, students use compact fluorescent light bulbs in their rooms, food waste is composted and used for our gardens, biking to school is encouraged and supported, recycling is widespread, and local produce and food products are common.
 NYU's co-generation plant reduces greenhouse gas emissions by 23% and air pollutants by 68% while providing electricity for 22 NYU buildings.

 The University's Sustainability Task Force awards grants to student-led green projects around campus to advance the university's leadership in best environmental practices and technologies.
-Members of the Task Force include students, staff, and faculty from across NYU, including the Environmental Conservation Education program director, Dr. Mary Leou.
+Members of the Task Force include students, staff, and faculty from across NYU, including Environmental Conservation Education Program Director Dr. Mary Leou.
 Its initiatives offer many opportunities for students in our program to be engaged in local environmental education and sustainability initiatives.

 For more information about our MA program, please contact: